komuw/meli/README.md

 It's currently work in progress, API will remain unstable for sometime.

-I only intend to support docker-compose version 3+; https://docs.docker.com/compose/compose-file/compose-versioning/
+I only intend to support docker-compose [version 3+](https://docs.docker.com/compose/compose-file/compose-versioning/)

 Meli is NOT intended to replicate every feature of docker-compose, it is primarily intended to enable you to pull, build and run the services in your docker-compose file as fast as possible.
 If you want to exec in to a running container, use docker; if you want to run an adhoc command in a container, use docker; if you want..... you get the drift.